 PHP or IOP—Which is better for your recovery journey?

 Once your Levels of Care for Substance Abuse Recovery are determined, you’ll either be placed in a Partial Hospitalization Program (PHP), Intensive Outpatient Program (IOP), or another level of care.
-If you have questions, call Zinnia Healing at (855) 430-9439.
+If you have questions, call Zinnia Health at (855) 430-9439.

 Partial Hospitalization Program (PHP)

 PHP, sometimes known as day treatment, has an intensive level of treatment that provides a solid foundation for your recovery.
 You will be able to live at home or in specified housing through the treatment center.
 A PHP program can be a good next step when someone leaves a residential program.
 It’s also a good option for people who can keep up with their day-to-day life but are still struggling.
 Partial Hospitalization Programs provide access to top-notch medical staff in a safe environment while allowing you to retain your independence.
 The program also reinforces skill sets and strategies for helping patients deal with real-world scenarios during recovery.

 An intensive outpatient program is a good option for anyone who still requires treatment but also has familial, professional, and financial obligations to uphold.
 The IOP helps you build a sense of accountability with education and therapy.
 There is a focus on teaching and reinforcing the necessary skills to avoid relapse and how to recognize and cope with triggers.